 INVESTING IN A HOUSE

-The same money required to purchase a single $1MM house could be used more effectively to purchase several pre-construction properties and generate a higher return.
-Even if you have the $350K that you would likely need to purchase a single home in Toronto, if your goal is maximizing your return, why not consider using that money on multiple pre-construction properties?
-With $350K you could invest in at least three pre-construction properties, building equity three times faster than a single home.
+The same money required to purchase a single $1MM house could be used more effectively to purchase several pre-construction condos and generate a higher return.
+Even if you have the $350K that you would likely need to purchase a single home in Toronto, if your goal is maximizing your return, why not consider using that money on multiple pre-construction condos?
+With $350K you could invest in at least three pre-construction condos, building equity three times faster than a single home.

 Want to learn more about leveraging?
 Check out our blog post on How to Use Your Equity to Build a Comfy Retirement.